likebike/fasteval/README.md

 You should **always** build with `RUSTFLAGS="--emit=asm"` because it greatly improves LLVM's compile-time optimizations.

+If you are using a 'nightly' Rust compiler, you can build with `--features nightly` to enable optimizations that aren't yet available in Rust 'stable'.

 You can build with `--no-default-features` to disable alphabetical keywords like `and`, `or`, `NaN`, `inf`.
 (These words might be important to your applications.)

 You can build with `--features unsafe-vars` to enable [Unsafe Variables](https://docs.rs/fasteval/#unsafe-variables).